PaulinhoNdegwa/Store-Manager-API/README.md

 # Store-Manager-API

-One Paragraph of project description goes here

-## Getting Started

 This project involves building a Store Manager app that is a RESTful API that will help a store owner and store attendants manage their store

 ### Features Included: